 - CHWC does not require any additional vaccinations.
 However, we ask that you please see your health professional at least 4-6 weeks before the trip for advice on your specific needs.
 You may also visit www.cdc.gov for travelers’ health information (adequate fluid intake and insect protection measures are essential).

-Each camp is staffed with a nurse.
-The nurse is available at the school for minor medical problems such as scratches, bruises, bee stings, headaches, etc. The nurse logs every injury, illness, and treatment.
-If a work camper needs any over-the-counter medications, the nurse may make suggestions but the youth minister/contact person is responsible for informing the parents, purchasing the medication, and administering it.
+If a work camper needs any over-the-counter medications, the youth minister/contact person is responsible for informing the parents, purchasing the medication, and administering it.
 The CHWC staff or the camp nurse are NOT PERMITTED TO ADMINISTER ANY MEDICATION BY MOUTH.
 This includes prescription medication as well.
 The CHWC first-aid kit will not include Tylenol, cold medication, Tums, etc.

 In order to be in compliance with the Bishops’ Charter for the Protection of Children and Young People, CHWC has implemented a POLICY FOR SICK CAMPERS.